Heavy rain, strong winds as Elsa moves through area

-Nearly 4,000 Attleboro area homes and businesses lost electricity as Tropical Storm Elsa swept through Southeastern New England Friday.
+Nearly 4,000 Attleboro area homes and businesses lost electricity as Tropical Storm Elsa swept through Southeastern New England Friday, but the area weathered the storm relatively well.

 A total of 2,147 of 7,660 customers in Norton lost power Friday afternoon, National Grid reported.
-All have since had electricity restored.
+Power was restored soon after.

-Friday morning, 1,047 of 5,289 customers were without electricity in Wrentham, and 452 in Foxboro, National Grid said, but those power failures were also resolved.
+Friday morning, 1,047 of 5,289 customers were without electricity in Wrentham, and 452 in Foxboro, the utility said, and power was restored by noon.

+Norton Deputy Fire Chief Benton Keene said Friday afternoon there was a power failure after branches fell on power lines in the area of Elm and Reservoir streets.
+But there were no major issues as a result of the storm.

 There were some reports of flooding in the area.

-In Norton, barricades were placed across Cross Street at the Rumford River dam around 12:45 p.m. because water was coming across the street.
+In Norton, barricades were placed near Cross Street at the Rumford River dam around 12:45 p.m. because there were concerns from the Department of Public Works that water was going to rise onto the road.

+In Mansfield in the morning, Franklin Street at the intersection of East Street (Route 106) had flooding, and while the road was passable, DPW crews requested police because the water was getting deep in that area.

-There was also flooding on East Street (Route 106) in Mansfield near Easton.
+There was also flooding reported on East Street in Mansfield near Easton.
 A manhole cover reportedly came off.

+In Rehoboth, a tree Friday morning was blocking one lane of Pleasant Street near the Middlebrook golf course.

-Rain more than wind was a threat to the area, meteorologists said, with 1 to 3 inches forecast.
+Rain more than wind was the threat to the area, meteorologists had warned, forecasting 1 to 3 inches that proved fairly accurate.

+By late afternoon, Attleboro had received 2.74 inches since midnight, the city water department said.

+A total of 2.68 inches of rain was recorded in Mansfield, and Cumberland had 3.4 inches, the National Weather Service in Norton said.

 A flash flood watch had been issued for the region until 4 p.m. due to the tropical downpours.

-Winds were predicted to gust to 25 to 40 mph around these parts.
+Winds were predicted to gust up to about 40 mph around these parts, but the Attleboro Water Department only observed a high gust of 22 mph at 2:15 p.m.

-The area to the left of the storm track were targeted for the most rain, with stronger winds for the right of the storm path.

 Elsa was packing winds as high as 50 mph around noon as it was moving about 30 mph off the Southern New England coast and accelerating.

-The fast-moving storm was expected to be out of the region by mid-afternoon.
+The fast-moving storm, originally a hurricane down South, transformed from a tropical storm into a "post tropical cyclone" and was out of the region by mid-afternoon, when the sun appeared.

-Saturday is forecast to be mostly dry, with a chance of some rain in spots and highs in the 70s.
-Similar weather is expected Sunday.
+Saturday and Sunday are forecast to be mostly dry, with a chance of some rain in spots and highs in the upper 70s.

 (0) comments